LCWRA Back Pay Calculator 2026/27

 - We subtract the 3-month waiting period

-- We multiply the remaining months by the monthly LCWRA rate
+- We multiply the remaining months by that monthly rate

 Important: This is an estimate only.
-Your actual back pay may differ based on your specific assessment period dates, any gaps in evidence, and other factors.
+Your actual back pay may differ based on your Universal Credit assessment period dates, any gaps in evidence, annual rate changes, and whether the higher or lower 2026/27 LCWRA rate applies to your award.

 Your Estimated Back Pay